In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 You can sign up for our rut calendar and we will also send you a peak breeding chart that will show you exactly when the does come into heat in your area.

-You want to use buck urine and tarsal gland scents in your mock scrapes until the does begin to come into heat.
+You want to use buck urine and tarsal gland scents in your fake scrapes until the does begin to come into heat.

-You can then switch to doe in heat urine in combination with the buck urine.
+You can then switch to doe in heat urine in combination with the buck urine in the same mock scrape to make it more realistic.

 This would be a good time to address a common misconception with the use of scents.

-We have heard many hunters claim that they don't like to use doe in heat scent because it spooks does.
+We have heard many hunters claim that they don't like to use doe in heat scent as an attractant because it spooks does.

-In the video below, you will see a doe walk downwind of a mock scrape that we had just scented with doe in heat urine an hour before.
+In the video below, you will see a doe walk downwind of an actual scrape that we had just scented with doe in heat urine an hour before.

 Check out her reaction!